MosheBerman/MBTileParser/README.md

 **A word on the TMX format**

 The TMX file format is used by Tiled, a tool which helps you make world maps for games.
 (You can download Tiled [here](http://mapeditor.org).
 The TMX format is explained in detail on the [tiled GitHub repository wiki](https://github.com/bjorn/tiled/wiki/TMX-Map-Format).

+**License**

+You may use MBTileParser in games distributed/sold on the App Store.
+Otherwise, you may not resell the engine itself, either alone or as part of a larger library.
+Attribution somewhere in final products is required.
+Be nice.

+Have fun, because game engines are.